casualcomputer/AgPal_App/README.md

 * Fine tuning models for semantic search, lexical search; define ranking function
 * Making codes cleaner, making app faster

-Note, for the Google Drive feature to work, you need to create have a .streamlit/secrets.toml within your project directory.
+Note, for the Google Drive feature to work, you need to copy and paste the credential file (agpal_plus_8d2114c78f0a.json) to your project directory.

 Link to the current demo: http://bit.ly/3uJoK4t